swiftlang/swift/docs/ABI.rst

 In addition to the `common metadata layout`_ fields, enum metadata records contain the following fields:

-- The **nominal type descriptor** is a pointer at **offset 1**.
+- The `nominal type descriptor`_ is referenced at **offset 1**.

-  TODO: The nominal type descriptor is currently always null.

-- The **parent** metadata record is stored at **offset 2**.
+- A reference to the **parent** metadata record is stored at **offset 2**.
 For enums that are members of an enclosing nominal type, this is a reference to the enclosing type's metadata.
 For top-level enums, this is null.

   TODO: The parent pointer is currently always null.